boldbi/bold-bi-docs/docs/working-with-data-source/user-filter/index.md

 ![User Filter Modes](/static/assets/working-with-datasource/user-filter/images/user-filter-dlg-modes.png)

 #### Manual
 This mode will suit most of the use cases where the applied filter will not be changing dynamically and the data is close to or purely static or the user data is present as a column within the data used for the dashboard (like email / full name).
-Lets consider our [Hotel Revenue Management Dashboard](https://www.boldbi.com/solutions/hospitality/hotel-revenue-management-dashboard) example here, in this case the data here is mostly static as the hotels are spanning across all the continents and the staff handling the hotel in each continent are restricted to their geography.
+Lets consider our <a href="https://www.boldbi.com/dashboard-examples/hospitality/hotel-revenue-management-dashboard" target="_blank">Hotel Revenue Management Dashboard</a> example here, in this case the data here is mostly static as the hotels are spanning across all the continents and the staff handling the hotel in each continent are restricted to their geography.
 For this dashboard the Manual mode will be suiting the most.
 Refer here to know more on [Manual Mode](/working-with-data-source/user-filter/user-filter-manual/)

 #### Data Source
 This mode is well suited for the cases where the applied filters are more dynamic and the data used in the dashboard does not have any user information in any of its columns.
 Refer here to know more on [Data Source Mode](/working-with-data-source/user-filter/user-filter-advanced-data-source-mode/)